Body snatching: Public outcry

-On February 21, 1788, a body of a woman was taken from Trinity Church.
-A hundred-dollar reward was offered by the rector of the church for information leading to the arrest of grave robbers.
+On February 21, 1788, the body of a woman was taken from the graveyard of New York City's Trinity Church.
+A hundred-dollar reward was offered by the rector of the church for information leading to the arrest of the perpetrators.
 In the Daily Advertiser, many editorial letters were written about the incident: one such writer named Humanio warned that "lives may be forfeit ... should [the body snatchers] persist."
 There was cause for concern: body snatching was perceived to be "a daily occurrence."
-To assuage the outraged public, legislation was enacted to thwart the activities of the body snatchers; eventually, anatomy acts, such as Massachusetts Anatomy Act of 1831, allowed for the legalization of anatomy studies.